Value-Function-based Sequential Minimization for Bi-level Optimization: Experimental Results

-Figure~\ref{fig:convergence} compares the convergence curves of the UL variable $\x$ and the function value $F(\x,\y)$ in the 2-dimensional case ($n=2$).
-Note that in this situation, the optimal solution is $(\x,\y)=(-2/3+\pi,8/3+\pi/2,8/3+\pi/2)$.
-In order to better show the impact of initial points, we also set different initial points for all methods.
-From Figure~\ref{fig:convergence}, firstly, when the initial point is $(\x,\y)=(8,8,8)$, existing methods show the trend of convergence at the initial stage of the iteration, but they soon stop further convergence due to falling into a local optimal solution.
-Furthermore, when the initial point is $(\x,\y)=(0,0,0)$, existing methods show a trend away from the optimal solution during the whole iterative process and cannot converge.
-On the contrary, our method can converge to the optimal solution under different initial points.
-To better verify the influence of LL dimension $n$ on the results, we also test the performance by various methods for larger-scale problems in Table~\ref{tab:highcon}.
-The experiment shows that our method can still maintain good convergence performance with high-dimensional LL, while existing methods fail because they cannot solve the non-convex LL with convergence guarantee.
+\textbf{Convergence performance.} Figure~\ref{fig:convergence} compares the convergence curves of UL variable $\x$ and objective $F(\x,\y)$ in the 2-dimensional case ($n=2$).
+Here the optimal solution is $(\x^*,\y^*)=(-2/3+\pi,8/3+\pi/2,8/3+\pi/2)$.
+In order to show the impact of initial points, we also set different initial points.
+From Figure~\ref{subfig:initial points 888}, when the initial point is $(\x,\y)=(8,8,8)$, existing methods show the trend of convergence at the beginning of iteration, but they soon stop further converging due to falling into a local optimal solution.